-Offshore account holders who fail to comply with Foreign Bank and Financial Accounts Reporting (FBAR) regulations could be facing significant penalties including massive fines and even prison time.
-The Internal Revenue Service (IRS) is warning anyone who has a financial interest in, or signature authority over foreign bank accounts that, in total, are valued at more than $10,000 to get into compliance before it’s too late.
+Offshore account holders who fail to comply with Foreign Bank and Financial Accounts Reporting (FBAR) regulations could face massive fines and even prison time.
+The IRS is warning anyone with financial interests in, or signature authority over, overseas accounts valued at $10,000 or more to disclose before it’s too late.

 Penalties for Not Coming Clean with the IRS

-The consequences of not complying with the law can be significant.
-Those who fail to disclose their foreign assets could be facing:
+The consequences of not complying with FBAR laws can be significant.
+Those who fail to disclose foreign assets could face:

-- Up to 75 percent of tax underpayment in civil penalties for tax fraud in addition to any tax already owed.
+- Up to 75% of tax underpayment civil penalties, in addition to any past-due tax.

-- Criminal penalties that may include up to 5 years in prison and financial penalties of up to $250,000 for individuals and $500,000 for corporations.
+- Criminal penalties that may include 5-year prison sentences and financial penalties up to $250,000 for individuals and $500,000 for corporations.